Pair filamentation and laser scattering in beam-driven QED cascades: Formation of pair filamentation

-The pair plasma, illustrated in green color in Fig.~\ref{fig:sch}, exhibits filamentation in the region where it overlaps with the laser pulse.
-To show more details of the filaments, we plot in Fig.~\ref{fig:den} the evolution of pair density profile in the $x$-$z$ plane at $y=0$ (left column) and $y$-$z$ plane at $x=\unit[-2]{\mu m}$ (right column).
+The pair plasma, illustrated in green in Fig.~\ref{fig:sch}, exhibits filamentation in the region where it overlaps with the laser pulse.
+To show more details of the filaments, we plot in Fig.~\ref{fig:den} the evolution of pair density profile and the laser intensity contours in the $x$-$z$ plane at $y=0$ (left column) and the $y$-$z$ plane at $x=\unit[-2]{\mu m}$ (right column).
 Although the simulation is conducted in a $\unit[100]{\mu m}$-long box, we only show the center part where pair density is finite.
-The pairs are initially created with a spherical profile similar to the injected electron beam.
-The sphere then expands under the laser radiation pressure.
-When the ``pair reflection'' condition is reached, a portion of the pairs begin to reverse their moving direction.
-This is shown in Fig.~\ref{fig:den}(a) as cavitation of the pair sphere at $t=\unit[0.18]{ps}$.
-The pair density first exhibits fringes with a wavevector in the $z$-direction, shown in Fig.~\ref{fig:den}(b).
-At $t=\unit[0.2]{ps}$, the fringes condense into filaments and gain a wavevector in the $y$-direction, which can be seen in Fig.~\ref{fig:den}(d).
+Pairs are created with a total charge of $\unit[139]{nC}$ and peak density of $n_p \approx \unit[3\times10^{22}]{W cm^{-2}}$.
+They initially have a spherical profile similar to the injected electron beam.
+The sphere then expands under the laser radiation pressure and develops density fringes as shown in Fig.~\ref{fig:den}(b).

+With decreasing pair energy, the plasma frequency $\omega_p$ continues to grow.
+Its peak value is reached when the majority of pairs reach the ``pair reflection'' condition, which is shown in Fig.~\ref{fig:den}(a) as cavitation of the pair sphere at ${t=\unit[0.2]{ps}}$.
+The laser field also shows distortion when propagating through the dense plasma.
+The maximum plasma frequency corresponds to a skin depth $c/\omega_p \approx \unit[12]{\mu m}$.
+The fringes condense into filaments and gain a wave vector in the $y$ direction, which can be seen in Fig.~\ref{fig:den}(d).
 As the same time, the cavitation continues to expand.
 The pair plasma develops three structures, including a dense core in the front, an expanding shell following the core, and five observable filaments inside the shell.
-All the structures remain through the rest of interaction.
+All the structures remain through the rest of the interaction.
+Interestingly, filamentation allows the pairs to maintain a high center density despite fast expansion of the shell.